dpwiese/flying-notes-vitepress/docs/src/includes/xc-planning.md

 [Aeronautical Chart Users' Guide Terminal Procedure Publications](https://www.faa.gov/air_traffic/flight_info/aeronav/digital_products/aero_guide/)

-**Fuel Requirements** - be able to fly to first airport of intended landing, then to alternate, and still have 45 min reserve at normal cruise.
-[14 CFR &sect;91.167 - Fuel requirements for flight in IFR conditions](https://www.ecfr.gov/current/title-14/chapter-I/subchapter-F/part-91/subpart-B/subject-group-ECFRef6e8c57f580cfd/section-91.167)

 ![Digital Terminal Procedures: approach with non-standard alternate minimums, as indicated by the `A` in the triangle within the first box of the middle briefing strip notes box.](/img/tpp/dtpp-vji-rnav-24.png){width=600}

 ![Digital Terminal Procedures: alternate minimums.
 For example, the LOC Rwy 15 approach is not available when the tower is closed, and when it is open, the minimums are 900-2 instead of the 800-2 standard minimums.](/img/tpp/dtpp-alternate-minimums.png){width=600}